Owen Farrell: 2013

 Farrell started in the Calcutta Cup match against Scotland, only missing one kick in a near-faultless display.
 He set up one try and assisted England to a strong start in their Six Nations campaign.
 He was also nominated the RBS Six Nations man of the match for his performance.

 After a break from English rugby due to the Lions tour, Farrell returned to England for the 2013 QBE autumn internationals.
 Ahead of the game against New Zealand, in which he was to line up against Dan Carter, Graham Rowntree, England's forwards coach said: "I love listening to him.
 He's like his dad [the England defence coach, Andy].
 He's not afraid to speak his mind in what he demands from the team.
 He's humble, does his homework and knows his stuff.
 He's an exceptional pro and one all the other players look up to.
 We have absolute faith in Owen, that's why he starts."

-He played the full 80 minutes of the match against the Wallabies, kicking two penalties (but also missing three with one hitting the post), two conversions and scoring his debut England try, breaking through a gap in the Australian line of defence and touching down under the posts.
+Farrell played the full 80 minutes of the match against the Wallabies, kicking two penalties (but also missing three with one hitting the post), two conversions and scoring his debut England try, breaking through a gap in the Australian line of defence and touching down under the posts.
 His try proved to be the deciding score, as England went on to win 20–13.